 Regional Sports Infrastructure Program – Surf Coast

-The Surf Coast’s reputation for fun and recreation will be further enhanced investment in 2 of the region’s most popular sporting facilities through the Victorian Government's Regional Sports Infrastructure Program.
+The Surf Coast’s reputation for fun and recreation will be further boosted with significant investment into the region’s 2 most popular sporting facilities through the Victorian Government’s Regional Sports Infrastructure Program.

 Wurdi Baierr Aquatic and Recreation Centre

-Stage 2 upgrades to the Wurdi Baierr Aquatic and Recreation Centre (previously known as the Surf Coast Aquatic and Health Centre) will deliver a dedicated learn-to-swim pool, splash park, spa, sauna and steam room, plus additional change rooms.
+Stage 2 upgrades to the Wurdi Baierr Aquatic and Recreation Centre (previously known as the Surf Coast Aquatic and Health Centre) will deliver a dedicated learn-to-swim pool, splash park, spa, sauna, steam room and additional change rooms.

 Latest news